vipinkumar71/About_me/README.md

  <p align="center"> </p>
 - 🔭 I’m currently working as a Intern at INTQTECHS IT Solutions
-- 🌱 I’m currently learning Python and MYSQL
+- 🌱 I’m currently learning Python and MYSQL	also web Framework Django.
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 📫 How to reach me: vipinthakur3881@gmail.com (Linkedin, Twitter, Medium, Youtube and Facebook)